jessicatitus/github-tracker/README.md

 - Node.js (v14 or higher)
 - PostgreSQL (v12 or higher)
 - Git
+- GitHub account with a Personal Access Token (PAT)

 ### Database Setup
 1. Create a PostgreSQL database: